elven-js/elven.js/README.md

 ### Usage in frontend frameworks

-Elven.js from v0.3.0 can also be used in many different frameworks by importing it from node_modules (of course, it is a client-side library).
+Elven.js can also be used in many different frameworks by importing it from node_modules (of course, it is a client-side library).
 When it comes to React/Nextjs, it is advised to use one of the ready templates, for example, the one mentioned above.
 But Elven.js can be helpful in other frameworks where there are no templates yet.
 Example:

 ```bash
 npm install elven.js